A beginner's guide to image licensing

 Updated:

-When it comes to selling your photography, image licensing will always play a big part in how you make money from your work.
-This guide will ensure you know the ins and outs
+When selling your photography, image licensing will always play a big part in how you make money from your work.
+This guide gives you everything you need to know

 If you're getting started in the world of selling your photos, you will have come across the term 'image licensing'.